Firs Header 14

 Progression & Assessment

-• The Ready Steady Comprehension progression framework ensures clear skill development from Year 2 to Year 6.
+• Our structured reading curriculum progression ensures clear skill development from Year 2 to Year 6.

 • Termly summative reading assessments, ensuring a consistent and rigorous approach to monitoring progress.